Kalapuya: Termination and restoration

 In the mid-20th century, Federal policy continued to be directed at assimilation of Native Americans.
 Congress believed that some tribes were ready to enter the mainstream society and end their special relationship with the government.
 All of the bands and tribes of the Kalapuya descendants were terminated in 1954, along with all other western Oregon tribes, in the Western Oregon Indian Termination Act of 1954.
 This ended their special relationship with the federal government.
 Under final termination actions, the government sold most of the reservation lands, removed its services, and published final rolls of the tribe in the Congressional Record in 1956.

 In the late 20th century, the Kalapuya and other peoples in the confederated tribes reorganized to assert their Native American culture.
 The United States restored federal recognition in 1977 to the Confederated Tribes of the Siletz and in 1983 to those who were part of the Confederated Tribes of the Grand Ronde Community of Oregon.

 The Kalapuya have intermarried extensively with descendants of their neighboring tribes.
 Most of the estimated 4,000 Kalapuya descendants today are enrolled in Confederated Tribes of the Grand Ronde Community of Oregon.
 This community is working to revive a common creole Native American language, long used for trade among various tribes and now known as Chinuk Wawa, by developing an immersion program for their children.
 They have had success in producing native speakers and are expanding the program through the eighth grade.

+Kalapuya Traditional Ecological Knowledge

+The Kalapuya harvested and gathered different food and other resources in certain areas at certain seasons of the year.

+Seasonal Rounds Of the Atfalati-Kalapuya:

+In summer(May–August) the Atfalati-Kalapuya obtained Honey, Wild onions, insects such as grasshoppers and crickets.
+Berries such as Blackberries, Salmonberries, Huckleberries of the evergreen variety and red variety, Oregon Grape, Salal Berries, Thimbleberry, and Black Raspberries.
+Tarweed, Yampah, Killdeer, Bitterroot, Eels, Wild carrot, Cow Parsnip, Lomantium, Skunk Cabbage, Balasamroot, Yerba Buena, Wild Mint, fish and other fresh water animals such as Sturgeon, Eulachon, Salmon, Crawfish, and Freshwater Mussels.
+In Fall (September and October) Plants such as Wapato, Bear Berries, Tobacco, Myrtlewood Nuts, Hazelnuts, and Acorns, Animals such as Raccoon, Timber Wolf, Bobcat, Cougar, Chipmonk, Grouse, and Quail.
+In Winter (November- February) Animals such as Bear, Beaver, Geese, Roosevelt Elk, Black Tailed Deer, and WhiteTailed Deer.
+In Spring (March and April) plants such as Cats Ear, Bracken Fern, Cattails, and Camas.